jwweii/PyBanksy-Harmony/README.md

 ##### **Clustering Arguments**
 - `--run_clustering`:
+  Leiden clustering is very slow for a dataset with million cells.
+Secuer clustering (https://doi.org/10.1186/s12864-022-08469-w) is an alternative ultrafast algorithm to save time.
   Specifies clustering method(s) to use.
 Options:
   - `"leiden"`: Run Leiden clustering.
   - `"secuer"`: Run Secuer clustering.